shenlei149/reading/docs/english/NCE-Key-Structures.md

   * *If only* the common peoples of the world *could meet* one another at football or cricket, they *would have* no inclination to meet on the battlefield.
   * *If one didn't know* from concrete examples that international sporting contests lead to orgies of hatred, one *could deduce* it from general principles.
   * Some larger unit *will be disgraced if you lose*.
-* Note carefully the form of the varbs after the phrase *as soon as* in this sentence:
+* Note carefully the form of the verbs after the phrase *as soon as* in this sentence:
   * *As soon as* the question of prestige *arise*, *as soon as* you *feel* that you and some larger unit will be disgraced, the most savage combative instincts *are aroused*.

 ### 0407